jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Enchant permanent.
 Enchanted permanent becomes an artifact and loses all abilities.
 ---
 The expeditioners, the ones killed by Nevrons.
 Gustave noticed their Chroma remains in their bodies.
-They never disspiated, like the Gommage.
+They never dissipated, like the Gommage.
 - Lune
 ```